 These include training versions of production line robots that students can programme to pick up items as large as a car or as small as a lettuce; production rigs that can scan and track production; and a 3D virtual reality room that allows businesses to map and plan their factory floors.
-The aim is to provide a long-term pipeline of talent for businesses looking for people with the right skills and knowledge to compete as increased automation is adopted, but that's just half the story.
+The aim is to

-It will also provide businesses with a low-cost way to try out new technology, upskill existing staff and collaborate with the college to both solve production challenges they face and test new products and concepts.
+It will also provide businesses with a low-cost way to try out new technology, upskill existing staff and collaborate with the college to both solve production challenges they face and test new products and concepts.24

 According to Kuka, the future lies with a new generation of collaborative robots that will allow humans and machines to work safely side by side, envisaging the global market will grow from about 6 percent now to 30 percent by 2030.
-An education twin version of these machines has been installed at EKC's Canterbury campus giving manufacturing businesses in Kent and Medway an opportunity now to see their potential.
+An education twin version of these machines has been installed at EKC's Canterbury campus giving manufacturing businesses in Kent and Medway an opportunity now to see their potential.25